python/cpython/Doc/library/struct.rst

-:mod:`struct` --- Interpret strings as packed binary data
+:mod:`struct` --- Interpret bytes as packed binary data
 =========================================================

 .. module:: struct
-   :synopsis: Interpret strings as packed binary data.
+   :synopsis: Interpret bytes as packed binary data.

 .. index::
    pair: C; structures
    triple: packing; binary; data

-This module performs conversions between Python values and C structs represented as Python strings.
+This module performs conversions between Python values and C structs represented as Python :class:`bytes` objects.
 It uses :dfn:`format strings` (explained below) as compact descriptions of the lay-out of the C structs and the intended conversion to/from Python values.
 This can be used in handling binary data stored in files or from network connections, among other sources.

 The module defines the following exception and functions: